What is Community Giving at MIT?

-The campaign begins on November 1, 2012 and officially concludes on December 31, 2012.
+The campaign runs from November 1, 2015 to December 31, 2015.
 However, we gratefully accept donations year round and can pro-rate payroll deductions during the year.

 Where is Community Giving at MIT located?

-The program is administered by and located in the Community Services Office, E19-432.
+The program is administered by and located in the Community Services Office, E38-234.

 What are the benefits of making my charitable donations through Community Giving at MIT?

 How much is raised by Community Giving at MIT?